Chart Color Schemes

 Lancefield is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-The dwelling structure in Lancefield, as per the latest Census, was 99.2% houses and 0.8% other dwellings.
-In comparison, Melbourne metro had 67.9% houses and 32.1% other dwellings.
-Home ownership in Lancefield stood at 39.0%, with mortgaged dwellings at 49.9% and rented ones at 11.0%.
-The median monthly mortgage repayment was $1,766, lower than Melbourne metro's $2,000.
+In Lancefield, as per the latest Census, 99.2% of dwellings were houses, with the remaining 0.8% comprising semi-detached homes, apartments, and other types.
+This contrasts with Melbourne metro's composition of 67.9% houses and 32.1% other dwellings.
+Home ownership in Lancefield stood at 39.0%, with mortgaged properties at 49.9% and rented dwellings at 11.0%.
+The median monthly mortgage repayment was $1,766, lower than Melbourne metro's average of $2,000.
 The median weekly rent in Lancefield was $360, compared to Melbourne metro's $390.
-Nationally, Lancefield's mortgage repayments were below the Australian average of $1,863, and rents were less than the national figure of $375.
+Nationally, Lancefield's median monthly mortgage repayments were below the Australian average of $1,863, and rents were lower than the national figure of $375.

 Frequently Asked Questions - Housing